Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 #### Prologue
 Why people tends to put things in tabular form?
-Because it's the most natural and effective way to organize things.
+Because it's the most natural and effective way.
 Because we are taught and tamed to do so...

 #### I. Address book